+Much of the background information has been previously documented in various reports and can be found in, among other studies, Fugro (2002 and 2005) and GEI Consultants (2011).
 As will be presented in this report, a significant volume of new scientific data has been compiled and analyzed in preparing for this basin boundary modification application.
-Much of the background information has been previously documented in reports and can be found in, among other studies, Fugro (2002) and GEI Consultants (2011).

-The Atascadero Basin is a portion of the Paso Robles Area Subbasin No. 3-4.06, which is itself a portion of the greater Salinas Basin No. 3-4 as defined by the California Department of Water Resources (DWR) in Bulletin 118 (1975, 1980, 2003, and 2004 update).
-According to Bulletin 118 (update 2/27/2004), the Paso Robles Area Subbasin is bordered on the north by the Upper Valley Aquifer Subbasin of the Salinas Basin, on the east by the Temblor Range, on the south by the La Panza Range, and on the west by the Santa Lucia Range.
+The Atascadero Basin is a portion of the Paso Robles Area Subbasin No. 3-4.06, which is itself a portion of the greater Salinas Valley Basin No. 3-4 as defined by the California Department of Water Resources (DWR) in Bulletin 118 (B-118; 1975, 1980, 2003, and 2004 update).
+According to B-118 (update 2/27/2004), the Paso Robles Area Subbasin is bordered on the north by the Upper Valley Aquifer Subbasin of the Salinas Basin, on the east by the Temblor Range, on the south by the La Panza Range, and on the west by the Santa Lucia Range.

-The Paso Robles Area Basin No. 3-4.06, as defined and delineated by California Department of Water Resources (DWR) Bulletin 118, later refined by Fugro (2002), encompasses an area of approximately 505,000 acres (800 square miles).
+The Paso Robles Area Subbasin No. 3-4.06, as defined and delineated by B-118, later refined by Fugro (2002), encompasses an area of approximately 505,000 acres (800 square miles).
 The areal extent of the basin ranges from the Garden Farms area south of Atascadero to as far north as San Ardo in Monterey County, and from the Highway 101 corridor as far east as Shandon.
 Most of the Basin is hydraulically connected by thick sedimentary sections and has been informally divided into smaller planning subareas based on water quality, source of recharge, groundwater movement, and the contours of the base of permeable sediments.